-While the total dead count of the coronavirus crisis in Turkey approaches 400, a few news stories began to appear about the loss of “important” people (like medical professors Cemil Taşçıoğlu and Feriha Öz).
+While the total dead count of the coronavirus crisis in Turkey approaches 400 (in April 2020), a few news stories began to appear about the loss of “important” people (like medical professors Cemil Taşçıoğlu and Feriha Öz).
 Let’s think a bit about the difference between the few deaths that we know about because they made news and the hundreds of deaths that we don’t know about because they didn’t make news.

 The death of medical professors were deemed important because they were “well educated people that were useful to society”.
 Of course we should never deny the value of these lost people.
 Yet we should see the limits of the mode of evaluation that highlights these people.
 The news stories also told us about the lost people’s unique aspects, but these people were deemed important mainly due to being “beneficial and useful to society”.
 Let’s call this mode of evaluation that focuses on people’s positive (useful) features, “symbolic valuation”.
 The universities are the institutional and structural centers of symbolic valuation, that’s why the loss of these professors were given a serious news value.
 “Health” as a rising value in the extraordinary circumstances of the pandemic focused the attention on medical professors.